GL_Discover Hub_Stocks_1920x1280_PositivePink_01

 What are value stocks?

-Value stocks are shares of companies that trade below their intrinsic value based on fundamentals, like earnings or sales.
+Value stocks are shares of companies that some investors believe trade below their intrinsic value based on fundamentals, like earnings or sales.
 These companies are often well-established but temporarily undervalued by the market due to external factors.
 This creates an opportunity for investors to buy at a discount and potentially benefit if the market corrects its mispricing.

 Key characteristics of value stocks